kvokka/alphavantage_ruby/README.md

 ## Usage

 The library needs to be configured with your account's api key which you can obtain from https://www.alphavantage.co/support/#api-key.
-Set the `Alphavantage.configuration.api_key` to its value.
+Set the `Alphavantage.configuration.api_keys` to its value.
 If you are using Rails, you can configure this in an initializer.

 ```
 require 'alphavantage'

 Alphavantage.configure do |config|
-  config.api_key = 'your-api-key'
+  config.api_keys = 'your-api-key'
 end
 ```

+If `Array` of keys provided then it will be fetched a random one of them for each request.

 ### Accessing a response object
 All JSON responses are converted to pseudo-objects that have method-like accessors for hash keys